alephium/docs/docs/dapps/programming-model.md

 This is fairly obvious for simple asset transfer.
 But this is also true when programming smart contracts.
 Here are a few examples:

-- If Alice recieves a loan from a lending platform, she can not use the loan to by an NFT in the same transaction
+- If Alice receives a loan from a lending platform, she can not use the loan to by an NFT in the same transaction
 - If Bob withdraws asset from a HODL contract, Eve can not withdraw asset from the same HODL contract within the same transaction
-- If Alice transfers asset to Bob, Bob can not transfer the asset back to Alice in the same transaction.
+- If Alice transfers assets to Bob, Bob can not transfer the asset back to Alice in the same transaction.

 This property is the reason why double dip issue and reentrancy